Best Travel Gear for Infants and Toddlers

 A baby carrier is absolutely essential for travel, especially for air travel.
 It was the #2 most important rated item (next to booze), and I totally agree.
 If you don’t use a baby carrier, I don’t know how you do it!

-Your regular baby carrier will work, but here are some travel-specific carriers made to be even more lightweight and compact (if you care about optimizing).
+Your regular baby carrier will work, but here is a travel-specific carrier made to be even more lightweight and compact (if you care about optimizing).

 Light-as-air (under 1 lb!), the Boba Air is ergonomic, made of sturdy nylon material, and can easily fit into tight spaces for travel.
 Conveniently folds into a hood pouch.